TOMToolkit/tomtoolkit.github.io/docs/index.md

 ## Frequently Asked Questions

+### Can I use Jupyter Notebooks with my TOM?

+Yes.
+First install jupyterlab into your TOM virtualenv:

+    pip install jupyterlab

+Then use the following management command to launch the notebook server:

+    ./manage.py shell_plus --notebook

+Under the new notebook menu, choose "Django Shell-Plus".
+This will create a new notebook in the correct TOM context.

 ### I try to observe a target with LCO but get an error.

 You might not have added your LCO api key to your settings file under the